lilsunny243/treasury-proposals/infrastructure-costs-2021-june-to-august/README.md

 `$7,384.03 + $7,865.29 + $8,643.68 = $23,893`

 *Compute Engine*, *Cloud Logging*, and *Cloud SQL* are the three primary services, among which *Compute Engine* alone constitutes around 70% of the total cost.
-Detailed billing info and other relevant proof are available in private upon request.
+Detailed billing info and other relevant proof are available upon request.

 The estimated infrastructure cost we spent on Polkadot, Kusama, Westend, and Rococo adds up to $16,725 according to the request distribution chart.
 Therefore, the amount we are requesting is 616 DOT (1 DOT ≈ 27.15 $USD).
 Such support is indispensable for our goal to capitalize on economies of scale.